 " I was always afraid to draw the human figure and would feel overwhelmed by the complexity of it.
 But Carolin's teaching methods allowed me to explore the figure through simple shapes and gestures, and let build upon those things rather than getting lost in contour.
 She patiently explained and re-explained material if necessary and was always happy to help if needed.
 I am very happy to have taken Carolin's class, and hope to take one again soon!"

-You can get the whole class or individual blocks ranging from 4-17 weeks.
-Week-blocks must be consecutive and based on the designed course segments: Gesture & Form, Anatomy, Value, Head/hands/feet.
+You can get the whole class or individual blocks ranging from 4-12 weeks.
+Week-blocks must be consecutive and based on the designed course segments: Gesture & Form, Anatomy, Anatomy & Value.

 Get 4 weeks ($220)